mithunkumarc/learning_python/README.md

         https://docs.python.org/3/howto/index.html

-# python
+# while installing python, allow installer to set path

         while installing : in the beginning select checkbox to set path : pip will be by default included

+#### compiler

-compiler : checks sytax : generates pyc files
+        : checks sytax : generates pyc files

+#### interpreter

-interpreter : executes pyc files
+        : executes pyc files

----
+#### compiler vs interpreter

-in scripting languages interpreter does most of things
+        > in scripting languages interpreter does most of things python compiler : sourece code to byte code

----

-compiled language : source code to machine code
+        > compiled language : source code to machine code

         interpreter : executes machine code

----

-python compiler : sourece code to byte code

         interpreter : byte code to machine code and executes : so python considered as scripting lang

----

         pyc file of directly executed module will not be generated.

         only imported module pyc files are generated

----

 #### check interpreter version to use latest features, set latest interpreter in editor